jhow003/Amalgamate/README.md

 # Amalgamate
 Powershell Script for combining multiple Excel documents and removing duplicates
->Dedicated to all Past, Present, and Future SANS students
+>Dedicated to all Past, Present, and Future SANS students.

 ## Required Module